0xc0rvu5/0xc0rvu5.github.io/manager_extra_details.md

 Manager
 ```

 If you properly add the `~/Android/Sdk/tools` to your $PATH variable you will be able to utilize the `emulator` binary anywhere within your terminal and file-system.
 For some strange reason on WSL2 Kali Linux I was having issues which I could not recreate anywhere else.
 With that, I move directly to the folder to utilize the binary.
-If you want more information pertaining to how to accomplish this I highly recommend the `Mobile Application Penetration Testing`  created by Aaron Wilson hosted on TCM Security.
-Here, he will walk you through step-by-step how to accomplish this on Windows, Mac and Linux.
+If you want more information pertaining to how to accomplish this I highly recommend the `Mobile Application Penetration Testing` course created by Aaron Wilson and hosted on the TCM Security website.
+Here, he will walk you through step-by-step on how to accomplish this on Windows, Mac and Linux.

 The `emulator` command will create an emulated instance of the `android studio` phone you previously created (out of scope of this walk-through).

 ```bash
 ➜  cd ~/Android/Sdk/tools
 ➜  emulator -avd Manager &